Wherever I Lay My Hat (That's My Home): Production

 According to Young, when he was making the album No Parlez, the label sent him a number of songs that he thought were too complex.
 He said: "I just want a simple three-chord trick with a melody."
 He remembered a B-side track by Marvin Gaye he heard when he was 14, found a recording, and decided to record the song.
 He slowed the song down, and added more melancholy to the vocal.

-Palladino was then recruited from the Jools Holland's band, Jools Holland and His Millionaires.
+Palladino was then recruited from Jools Holland's band, Jools Holland and His Millionaires.
 The song was produced by Laurie Latham, who asked for an intro for the song, and Palladino quoted the bassoon melody at the opening of Stravinsky's The Rite of Spring for the opening bass line.
 Palladino however thought that the bass line in the recording was too loud and out of tune.
 The keyboard player Ian Kewley added a keyboard motif to the song, and it was then decided that the song should be released as a single.